 Sources of position integrity

+New text here that explains integrity

 Conventional non-satellite based navigation

 SOLAS Chapter V Chapter 19 specifies carriage requirements for shipborne navigation systems and equipment.
 The requirements are based on tonnage and build date and therefore apply to existing vessels, with each item being associated with the relevant IMO performance standards.